 “Who?” asked Joel readying himself for a standoff until he realized her tone did not indicate fear.
 Looking around, he saw a mass of fireflies.
 Bewildered, they both stopped.
 The fireflies waited.
 Joel frowned, “Maybe they’re attracted by the candle.”

 “I didn’t think fireflies did that.
 I thought that was moths.”

 He nodded his head slowly.
 “No, you’re right.
 It’s just moths.”
-He shrugged.
-“You’re welcome to come,” he said to the fireflies.

-The next morning, they looked for the fireflies, but, of course, they are not to be seen during the day.
+As they made their way through the forest, one or the other of them occasionally looked back.
+The fireflies stayed with them.
+After several hours, Joel found a small shack where they bedded down for the rest of the night.
+The next morning, they looked for the fireflies, but, of course, they can’t be seen during the day.
 They ate and started out, quickly coming to a meadow.
 Crossing it in a pale, pearly light, Noella remarked, “I so hoped the sun would finally come out this morning.”

 “Why, Joel?” she asked, beginning to be frightened.
 “Did we do something wrong, something bad?”

 “No, I don’t mean that.
 Have you noticed it’s always light behind us?”